Eschatologue/CM_wiki/docs/spells/9th-level.md

 You allow up to twenty creatures that you can see to regain all Hit Points, and you end all effects on them described in the  greater restoration spell.
 You grant up to ten creatures that you can see resistance to a damage type you choose.
 You grant up to ten creatures you can see immunity to a single spell or other magical effect for 8 hours.
 For instance, you could make yourself and all your companions immune to a lich's life drain attack.
 You undo a single recent event by forcing a reroll of any roll made within the last round (including your last turn).
 Reality reshapes itself to accommodate the new result.
 For example, a  wish spell could undo an opponent's successful save, a foe's Critical Hit, or a friend's failed save.
-You can force the reroll to be made with advantage or disadvantage, and you can choose whether to use the reroll or the original roll.
+You can force the reroll to be made with :d20-adv: **Advantage** or disadvantage, and you can choose whether to use the reroll or the original roll.

 You might be able to achieve something beyond the scope of the above examples.
 State your wish to the DM as precisely as possible.
 The DM has great latitude in ruling what occurs in such an instance; the greater the wish, the greater the likelihood that something goes wrong.
 This spell might simply fail, the effect you desire might only be partly achieved, or you might suffer some unforeseen consequence as a result of how you worded the wish.
 For example, wishing that a villain were dead might propel you forward in time to a period when that villain is no longer alive, effectively removing you from the game.
 Similarly, wishing for a legendary magic item or artifact might instantly transport you to the presence of the item's current owner.

 The stress of casting this spell to produce any effect other than duplicating another spell weakens you.
 After enduring that stress, each time you cast a spell until you finish a long rest, you take  1d10 necrotic damage per level of that spell.
 This damage can't be reduced or prevented in any way.
 In addition, your Strength drops to 3, if it isn't 3 or lower already, for  2d4 days.
 For each of those days that you spend resting and doing nothing more than light activity, your remaining recovery time decreases by 2 days.
 Finally, there is a @chance 33|||Unable to cast again!|Able to cast again chance that you are unable to cast wish ever again if you suffer this stress.

 ### Time Ravage
-*9th-level necromancy*
+*9th-level Necromancy*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 90 feet
 **Components:** V, S, M (an hourglass filled with diamond dust worth at least 5,000 gp, which the spell consumes)
 **Duration:** Instantaneous

 You target a creature you can see within range, putting its physical form through the devastation of rapid aging.
 The target must make a Constitution Saving Throw, taking 10d12 necrotic damage on a failed save, or half as much damage on a successful one.
 If the save fails, the target also ages to the point where it has only 30 days left before it dies of old age.
-In this aged state, the target has disadvantage on attack rolls, ability checks, and Saving Throws, and its walking speed is halved.
+In this aged state, the target has :d20-disadv: **Disadvantage** on attack rolls, ability checks, and Saving Throws, and its walking speed is halved.
 Only the *wish* spell or the *greater restoration* cast with a 9th-level :rsc-spell-slot: **Spell Slot** can end these effects and restore the target to its previous age.

 ### Ravenous Void
-*9th-level evocation*
+*9th-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 1000 feet